jdeldre/BookExamples/README.md

 ```julia
 julia> install_examples("ExamplesFolder")
 ```
 This command creates a folder called `ExamplesFolder` in your home directory and copies all of the notebooks from the package into this folder.
 These copied notebooks are the ones you should use.
+If you've already run this before and wish to refresh the notebooks, you will need to manually delete any existing notebooks in that folder, because the script will not overwrite them.
+(This prevents accidentally overwriting notebooks that you've been working on and modifying.)

 As a general rule, it is a good idea to run
 ```julia
 julia> Pkg.update()
 ```
 in order to get the most recent versions of the packages.
+You might need to re-run `install_examples` once you've done this to install any changes to the notebooks.